Why not trying to stargaze at Hoshinomura Observatory?

 “Summer is good for stargazing in terms of temperature.
 In Fukushima, the air is so clear that you can see stars really well.”

-Interview Cooperation by Hoshinomura Observatory
+Interview Cooperation: Hoshinomura Observatory

 hoshinomura-observatory